Gebatzens/galaxy-scout/README.md

 Galaxy Scout
 ===========

 Galaxy Scout is a simple game for Android.
-It's about moving around asteroids.
+It's about dodging asteroids.

 ##Building